The leftist next door

-As more information becomes available, we learn that Rene Boucher, the man who assaulted and seriously injured Rand Paul, is ( as John suggested) a rapidly anti-Trump leftist.
+As more information becomes available, we learn that Rene Boucher, the man who assaulted and seriously injured Rand Paul, is (as John suggested) a rabidly anti-Trump leftist.
 According to this report from PJ Media, Boucher’s activity on social media consists to a considerable degree of reposting anti-Trump memes and stories and sharing posts from Bernie Sanders.

-However, Boucher wasn’t solely a copy-cat.
+However, Boucher wasn’t solely a copycat.
 He did offer this original thought:

 May Robert Mueller fry Trump’s gonads.